ivannp/tradelib/README.md

 Maven is the build tool.

-The code is Java, thus, it should work pretty much everywhere.
+The code is Java (Java 8 or higher), thus, it should work pretty much everywhere.

 ## Challange
 Tradelib is a framework, it is not straightforward to use.
 Currently there